How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 18]Now, our Rust project structure will look like this:

-Next, we will add the libraries required for our Rust project.
+Next, add the required libraries to the Rust project.
 Open the “Cargo.toml” file and add the following code:

 1[[bin]]